A helpful guide on how to understand business competitors in a new international market from Wise Business

 But Canada is a great place for small and medium enterprises (SME) too.
 Over 1.1 million SMEs are registered there, with more than half of these having fewer than four employees.
 Employing almost 70% of the private sector workforce, these SMEs are the lifeblood of the Canadian economy.

 If you're thinking of starting a new business in Canada, you need to know how.
-Find out how to name your new business with our useful generator of business names ideas.
-Create a brand that stands out in a crowded sector, or helps you to market the most innovative products.
-Then read our guide to get you started.
+Here’s a helpful guide to get you started.

 The main types of corporate entities in Canada are: